 To learn more about criminal background checks required for teaching English in Korea, please read: How do I obtain a work visa to teach English in South Korea?

 Like South Korea, Vietnam is going to require the same national background check to get a work visa.
 However, things tend to be more lenient in Vietnam and having a DWI or an MIP on your record does not mean you have to cross the country off your list.
 In Vietnam they are more concerned with bringing someone into the country that has a criminal record that involves violent crimes or crimes against children.

 The bottom line is that if you want to teach English in Asia, you probably want to get a national background check, whether you have a record or not.

 So what to do if you have a criminal record?

-- Call International TEFL Academy at 773-634-9900 to speak with expert advisor about your specific situation and where you want to teach English abroad.
+- Are you looking to take a TEFL Certification class?
+Call International TEFL Academy at 773-634-9900 to speak with expert advisor about your specific situation and where you want to teach English abroad.
 We want to make sure you do not sign up for a TEFL class under any incorrect assumptions of where you can teach.